 Who Were the Mayans?

-The Mayans were one of the most powerful ancient civilizations in Mesoamerica before the Spanish conquest of the 16th century.
-The Mayans dominated the Yucatan Peninsula, modern-day Guatemala, Belize, and western parts of Honduras and El Salvador.
-The impressive cities were carefully planned and many were built on a grid system.
-They built many of their temples in a pyramid shape and detailed the exteriors in elaborate carvings.
+The Mayans were one of the most influential ancient civilizations in Mesoamerica, thriving long before the Spanish conquest of the 16th century.
+Their civilization spanned the Yucatan Peninsula, modern-day Guatemala, Belize, and parts of western Honduras and El Salvador.
+Their cities were advanced with many built on a grid system, with impressive temples, palaces, and ball courts.
+Their iconic pyramid-shaped temples were adorned with intricate carvings that reflected their cultural and spiritual traditions.

 Where is Tulum

-Tulum is a small town located on the Caribbean coastline in the Mexican state of Quintana Roo.
-It’s located 131 km (81) miles south of Cancun and 61 km (38 mi) south of Playa Del Carmen.
-The closest airports are Cancun International Airport (CUN) and Manuel Crescencio Rejon International Airport (MID).
+Tulum is a small town situated along the stunning Caribbean coastline in the Mexican state of Quintana Roo.
+It lies approximately 81 mi (131 km) south of Cancun and 38 mi (61 km) south of Playa del Carmen.
+The two closest airports are Cancun International Airport (CUN) and Manuel Crescencio Rejon International Airport (MID) in Merida.

-Tulum can be broken into two zones: Tulum Coastal and Tulum Pueblo.
-The coastal zone is the more desirable area for tourists with access to beautiful beaches and the Tulum beach strip.
-Tulum Pueblo is the main town.
-It’s about 5 km (3 mi) from the beach but lodging and food in the area are more affordable.
+Tulum is divided into two main areas: Tulum Coastal and Tulum Pueblo.
+The coastal zone is the more popular area for tourists, offering access to beaches, luxurious beachfront hotels, and the Tulum beach strip.
+On the other hand, Tulum Pueblo, the main town located about 3 mi (5 km) from the coast, provides more affordable lodging and dining options, making it a great choice for budget-conscious travelers.

 The Best Mayan Ruins Near Tulum: